auth0/docs/articles/libraries/lock-ios/v2/migration.md

 let lock = A0Lock.shared()
 let controller = lock.newLockViewController()
 controller.onAuthenticationBlock = {(profile, token) in
-  // Do something with token & profile. e.g.: save them.
+  // Do something with token & profile, such as save them.
   // Lock will not save the Token and the profile for you.
   // And dismiss the UIViewController. self.dismissViewController(animated: true, completion: nil)